| Postgres-XC 1.1 Documentation | ||||

 the FDW can just strip RestrictInfo nodes from the

-scan_clauses list (using extract_actual_clauses
+scan_clauses list (using extract_actual_clauses) and put

 all the clauses into the plan node's qual list, which means that all the